govindrai/LPN-Fitness-App/README.md

     + Display all participants (in a table format) from family who are participating, ordered by total contribution on current challenge
         * Table Head needs to be Monday-Sunday with respective dates
         * clicking on a certain date should trigger points
+    + Display the name of user + nickname
+    + Total points (all time)
+    + Points for current challenge
+    + If not participating, then show message that suggests you sign up for challenge
 - challenges/index
     + Display challenges in right order on challenges index
 - challenges/new
- - For new challenges, ensure end date is after start date
+    + For new challenges, ensure end date is after start date
- - Automate dates so only start date is necessary
+    + Automate dates so only start date is necessary
- - Add field for weeks
+    + Add field for weeks
- - Days or time remaining until registration deadline (challenges index) + until current challenge ends
+    + Days or time remaining until registration deadline (challenges index) + until current challenge ends
-- Index
- - Display the name of user + nickname
- - Total points (all time)
- - Points for current challenge
- - If not participating, then show message that suggests you sign up for challenge